 Indicator Annual Target

 Algebra I EOC Pass Rate 72.0

-AMO Math - All Students 79.0
+AMO Math - All Students

+Algebra II EOC Pass Rate 45.0

+Geometry EOC Pass Rate 55.0

+Algebra I FSA EOC Pass Rate 50.0

-- Math teachers will start Math Labs which are EOC specific to assist students. - Exams will be created collaboratively in effort to focus on the benchmark depth. - The FI.
+- Math teachers will start Math Labs which are EOC specific to assist students. - Exams will be created collaboratively in effort to focus on the benchmark depth.
+Data from the exams will be analyzed to measure student performance. - The FI.
 Standards teacher will assist with unpacking the standards so that teachers meet the full intent of the standard. - Peer tutoring will be put into place to assist students to prepare for the exam.
-Upper level math students will be used as tutors. - Teachers will communicate with parents regarding the upcoming testing opportunities for the students, including students who will retake the exam.
+Upper level math students will be used as tutors. - Teachers will communicate with parents regarding the upcoming testing opportunities for the students, including students who will retake the exam. - Teachers will plan lessons and develop standards-based materials in professional learning communities. - New teachers will be supported with mentors to refine instructional strategies.